haasem/haasem.github.io/README.md

   - **Description:** Michael Haase led the implementation of Enterprise Territory Management as Solution Architect.
 The aim was to control the visibility of accounts, cases, and opportunities and to minimize the number of existing account sharing rules (>300).
 The aim was also to prepare the ETM for forecasting the business lines.
 Together with the stakeholders of the business units, he defined the go-to-market model, implemented ETM for sales and service territories, and carried out a comprehensive restructuring of the role hierarchy.
 He also implemented a complex logic for assigning opportunities to territories with the help of the Flow Builder.
   - **Technologies used:** Salesforce Sales Cloud, Enterprise Territory Management, Roll hierarchy, Sharing Rules, Flow Builder, Figma Boards, Google Diagrams

-- **Project: Implementation of DevOps processes and deployment pipeline with the help of Copado and Github**
+- **Project: Implementation of DevOps processes and deployment pipeline with the help of Copado and GitHub**
   - **Task(s):** Installing Copado, configuring GitHub and integrating it with Copado, configuring the deployment pipeline, defining and implementing DevOps processes
   - **Description:** As a technical consultant, Michael Haase supported the implementation of Copado to optimize the release management process.
 He integrated GitHub for version control to enable Continuous integration and delivery and used automation and orchestration features to reduce manual tasks and improve collaboration within the development team.
   - **Technologies used:** Salesforce, Copado, Github, Google Diagrams